 Obtaining a valid certificate of your marriage is critical for purposes of U.S. immigration.
 The U.S. government keeps track of what documents are considered legally valid from each country, Vietnam included, and will reject yours if it doesn't come from the proper source.
-Check the State Department's "Country Reciprocity Schedule" to get further details on what documents from Vietnam it considers valid.
-(Choose Vietnam from the menu, then scroll down the page to the section on “Marriage Certificates.”)
+Check the State Department's Reciprocity and Civil Documents by Country list to get further details on what documents from Vietnam it considers valid.

 If you will hold your wedding in the U.S., you need to follow the laws of the state where you marry.
-For a summary, see “Marriage Laws in Your State.”
 You will need to obtain a marriage certificate from a local government office.
 A church certificate, for example, is not enough.

 Although hiring an immigration attorney to help with your visa or green card application is not required, it can make your life much easier.
 Even if you have a straightforward case, the paperwork and bureaucracy can be daunting.
 And if you have any complications in your case, or worry that you should hide certain information from U.S. immigration authorities, consulting an attorney will be essential.
 See How Expensive Is an Immigration Lawyer?